-Figure 4 shows the annual trend in SLSTR-B detector temperatures for the past year.
+Figure 4 shows the trend in SLSTR-B detector temperatures for February 2023.
 The temperatures from this month are consistent with the yearly trend.
+A small variation can be observed on the visible channels due to the lunar calibration of the 6th of February.